Last updated on January 5th, 2021

 Luxury accommodation in Jungmun: The Shilla

-Jungmun is fast becoming the resort destination on Jeju.
 With accommodation options like The Shilla, there’s very little reason to go anywhere else if you’re looking for a relaxing family vacation by the sea.

-Everything about this place oozes luxury.
-From the elegant rooms, and comfortable beds, to the incredible pools and spa baths.
+From the elegant rooms and comfortable beds to the incredible pools and spa baths.

-Jungmun Beach is just a short walk away, but we won’t blame you for not wanting to leave the hotel as there are several pools and day beds onsite which make for the perfect place to rest and recuperate.
+Jungmun Beach is just a short walk away, but we won’t blame you for not wanting to leave the hotel as there are several pools and day beds onsite, which make for the perfect place to rest and recuperate.

 Mid-Range Accommodation in Jungmun: Minitel Soul